 - Individual psychological makeup

-Transdermal Gel is a very useful method of estrogen replacement.
+A very useful method of estrogen replacement.
 A measured amount of gel is rubbed on the skin once daily.
-It is absorbed and in theory at least, the skin acting as a reservoir releases it gradually into the bloodstream.
-It is simple, well tolerated, relatively inexpensive, there is no "bolus" effect and it avoids the "first liver pass".
-It is basically the patch minus the adhesive and "delivery system".
+It is absorbed and, in theory, at least, the skin acting as a reservoir releases it gradually into the bloodstream.
+It is simple, well tolerated, relatively inexpensive, there is no “bolus” effect and it avoids the “first liver pass.”
+It is basically the patch minus the adhesive and “delivery system.”
 Pretty nifty, eh!
 And of course is not widely available in this country.

-Sublingual administration of estrogen can be used and in this method a tablet, usually "estradiol" the bioactive form of estrogen is placed under the tongue.
+In this method, a tablet, usually “estradiol”—the bioactive form of estrogen—is placed under the tongue.
 It is absorbed through the lining of the mouth into the blood vessels located under the tongue and then into the bloodstream.
-It avoids the "first liver pass" but is delivered into the blood all at one time as opposed to the gradual "trickle" delivery of the patch.
+It avoids the “first liver pass” but is delivered into the blood all at one time as opposed to the gradual “trickle” delivery of the patch.

-Intramuscular Injection is a common method of estrogen replacement and is used by many physicians.
+A common method of estrogen replacement used by many physicians.
 The hormone is usually mixed with a substance to slow its release into the bloodstream and depending on the dose and patient response is usually given at 2-4 week intervals.
 It has the disadvantage of relatively high levels soon after administration which decline rapidly after a week or so.
 Unfortunately, this may perpetuate menopausal symptoms which are often associated with declining rather than absolute hormone levels.

-Creams have been used as a method of HR. for several years and is an interesting story.
-Vaginal dryness and loss of elasticity of the "vaginal barrel" can be a distressing symptom of hormone deficiency.
-Estrogen cream was considered a " local" nonsystemic therapy and was an effective treatment for this problem.
-Years ago (and I'm sure today) it was prescribed in those instances when the doctor (presumably not knowledgeable about HRT) or the patient or both were not comfortable using other methods.
-The rational being that since it was local therapy it wouldn't pose any of the "dreaded risks" of systemic HRT.
-Incredibly, most doctors and patients were not aware that the vaginal absorption of estrogen is much more efficient and in the doses prescribed results in significantly higher blood levels of hormone than the oral or transdermal route of administration.
+Vaginal dryness and loss of elasticity of the “vaginal barrel” can be a distressing symptom of hormone deficiency.
+Estrogen cream was considered a ” local” nonsystemic therapy and was an effective treatment for this problem.
+Years ago (and I’m sure today) it was prescribed in those instances when the doctor (presumably not knowledgeable about HRT) or the patient or both were not comfortable using other methods.
+The rationale being that since it was local therapy it wouldn’t pose any of the “dreaded risks” of systemic HRT.
+Incredibly, most doctors and patients were not aware that the vaginal absorption of estrogen is much more efficient and in the doses prescribed results in significantly higher blood levels of hormones than the oral or transdermal route of administration.
 Wait!
 It gets better!
 Some women found it convenient to regularly use the cream as a lubricant to facilitate intercourse.
-After all they put in in at night anyway.
+After all, they put in at night anyway.
 Well folks, the skin of the penis absorbs estrogen pretty well too.
 Not as efficiently as the vagina, but well enough to result in feminizing changes and impotence in the partners of these women.

-Subcutaneous Implantation of estrogen pellets is a method used primarily by physicians who special interest or training in the treatment of menopausal women.
+A method used primarily by physicians who special interest or training in the treatment of menopausal women.
 It is an effective treatment for menopausal symptoms which have been unresponsive to other therapies.
 I have found it to be the therapy of choice when other methods of HRT have failed as is too often the case following hysterectomy and ovarian removal.
 It can restore quality of life when the problem is diminished interest in sex, insomnia or persistent hot flashes.
-The pellets which consist of estradiol, are derived from Soy a naturally occurring substance.
+The pellets which consist of estradiol, are derived from soy—a naturally occurring substance.
 They are inserted into the subcutaneous tissue of the abdomen or buttock usually at 3-6 month intervals.